MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/microsoft-help-viewer-sdk.md

 4. Add a code snippet:  `<CodeSnippet EnableCopyCode="true" Language="CSharp" ContainsMarkup="false" DisplayLanguage="C#" > a block of code </CodeSnippet>`

 5. Add code language specific text:  `<LanguageSpecificText devLangcs="CS" devLangvb="VB" devLangcpp="C++" devLangnu="F#" />` Note that devLangnu= allows you to enter other languages.
-For example, devLangnu=”Fortran” will display Fortran when the code snippet DisplayLanguage = Fortran
+For example, devLangnu="Fortran" will display Fortran when the code snippet DisplayLanguage = Fortran

 6. Add page links: `<a href="ms-xhelp://?Id=ContosoTopic1">Main Topic</a>`

 > [!NOTE]
->  Note: for non-supported new “Display Language” (example, F#, Cobol, Fortran) code colorization in the code snippet will be monochrome.
+>  Note: for non-supported new "Display Language" (example, F#, Cobol, Fortran) code colorization in the code snippet will be monochrome.

  **Example Help Viewer Topic** The code illustrates how to define metadata, a code snippet, a collapsible area, and language specific text.